top of page

 Trauma-Informed Theology

-Building Trauma-Informed Worshipping Communities.
+Building Trauma-Informed Worshiping Communities

 Recognising Trauma and the Practical Implications for Christians.

+This website seeks to equip and educate our worshipping communities to be informed of the issues of trauma to be able to adequately provide pastoral care to Christian trauma survivors.
 Trauma is a complex and often misunderstood phenomenon.
 It is not removed from the church or Christian theology.
 In the context of the church, and pastoral care, recognising and understanding trauma is crucial.
+This section aims to shed light on the practical implications of trauma within a church setting and how and why it has an impact on pastoral practices and theology.
+Let's delve into this important topic together.

-Trauma-Informed Theology Resources
+Trauma-Informed Resources

 Click on the images below to learn more and download.